Dog-like cat

 Some Maine Coon felines follow their owner from one part of a room to another, jumping onto objects such as sinks, counters, and so on in order to maintain their owner's attention.

-Dog-like cat (also canine-like cat, puppy cat, puppy-like cat, and so on) is a term in popular culture that refers to specific breeds of domestic cats that have unusual behavioral tendencies that are reminiscent of young domestic dogs.
+Dog-like cat (also canine-like cat, puppy cat, puppy-like cat, and so on) is a term in popular culture that refers to specific breeds of domestic cats that have unusual behavioral tendencies reminiscent of young domestic dogs.
 These are within the scope of feline behavior, and may be enhanced through selective breeding.
-These behaviors, not specific to any breed, include following people around from room to room, the desire to receive frequent moments of physical affection such as being held and petted, a lack of aggression toward some fellow animals, and a placid nature.
+These behaviors, not specific to any breed, include following people around from room to room, the desire to receive frequent physical affection such as being held and petted, a lack of aggression toward some fellow animals, and a placid nature.
 Certain owners may successfully attempt to train their cats to perform on command, such as via clicker training, akin to canines and other domesticated animals.

-While these attributes are found desirable for owners interacting with their cats, problems can occur when the felines are exposed to dogs and people who wish to harm them, with the cats possibly being too trusting and too friendly for their own good.
-Breeds known for these canine behaviors include the Abyssinian, Burmese, Maine Coon, Manx, and Ragdoll.
+While these attributes are found desirable for owners interacting with their cats, problems can occur when these felines are exposed to aggressive dogs and humans who wish to maliciously harm them, with the cats possibly being too trusting and too friendly for their own well-being.

+Breeds known for these behaviors include the Abyssinian, Burmese, Maine Coon, Manx, and Ragdoll.
 However, dog-related behavior traits can appear regardless of breed.